-When presented with a series of events, many developers will first be tempted to sort them by time.
-This is dangerous because timestamps do not provide the strict ordering they've assumed.
+When presented with a series of events, many developers will first be tempted to sort the events by timestamp.
+This is dangerous because timestamps do not provide the strict ordering they might assume.

 Out of order events can lead to infrequent but significant bugs: consider "add to basket then checkout" vs "checkout then add to basket".

 Instead of timestamps, developers should prefer simple counters and proper conflict detection.
 Timestamps may still be useful, but should be approached with caution due to the complexities outlined below.

 Time resolution is not infinite

 What happens when two events have the same timestamp?